cslarsen/mersenne-twister/README.md

 The MT19937 algorithm is inherently 32-bit, but works nicely on 64-bit systems.

-While it uses the full 32 bits to express pseudo-random numbers, rand() does not --- by design it will only return numbers in the range 0 ...
-INT32_MAX.
-Effectvely, it's only using 31 bits of randomness.
+While it uses the all 32 bits to express pseudo-random numbers, rand() does not --- by design it will only return numbers in the range 0 ...
+INT32_MAX, effectively using only 31 bits of randomness.
 This is a well known point of criticism for rand().

 To implement rand() with rand_u32(), I just chop off the MSB.
 This assumes that the compiler is using two's complement for encoding negative numbers.